Restaurant Manager Duties Checklist

 6. Overseeing finances

 If you don’t make money, you go out of business.
 How do you avoid those?
 You guessed it—with a restaurant manager who stays on top of it all.
 The good news is there’s software for that also.
-Restaurant cash management software will help you track cash movement and stay on top of it all digitally without having to keep detailed notes of every little transaction.
-And reporting and analytics software will give you a detailed view of how everything’s going in your restaurant analytics.
+Restaurant cash management software will help you track cash movement and stay on top of it all digitally without keeping detailed notes of every little transaction.
+Reporting and analytics software will give you a detailed view of how everything’s going in your restaurant analytics.

 7. Ensuring proper health and sanitation practices

 Foodborne illness is a huge issue.
 In fact, the CDC estimates that yearly about one in six Americans gets sick from foodborne illness.
 Annually, it results in 128,000 hospitalizations and 3,000 deaths.
-Food poisoning harms your guests and therefore your restaurant.
-If people get sick from your food, it’s not likely they’ll feel too excited about coming back or telling their friends about you.
+Food poisoning harms your guests and, therefore, your restaurant.
+If people get sick from your food, they’ll not likely feel too excited about coming back or telling their friends about you.

 Need help?
 Check out our employee health check software.